-We have consolidated our position as a global market leader for managed networked IT services.
-We help around 6,500 large corporate and public sector customers, in more than 170 countries worldwide, to embrace the digital age, innovate and work more efficiently.
+We are a leading global business communications provider.
+We help around 6,200 corporate and public sector customers, across 180 countries worldwide, to embrace the digital age, innovate and work more efficiently.

 We deliver value to our customers by combining our products and services with industry-specific solutions and consulting expertise.
 We operate globally and deliver locally, to help our customers make connections and create new possibilities.

 We put our customers at the heart of our decision-making and have made progress in improving customer service.
 By increasing the speed of delivery of our main products, we improved our Right First Time measure by 8.6%.
 We have enhanced our global capabilities by extending the reach and features of our services.
 And we launched new solutions including security, cloud-based and unified communications services.

 We grew underlying revenue excluding transit in the high-growth regions and Continental Europe.
 But lower public sector revenue resulted in overall revenue declining.
 We focused on transforming our cost base, for instance, simplifying our organisational structure in Switzerland and Eastern Europe and improving the process for ceasing access circuits which we no longer need.
 This meant we grew EBITDA, despite the decline in revenue.

 Our operating cash inflow of £349m was lower than we achieved last year, when we had benefited from some early customer receipts.
 But our EBITDA less capital expenditure measure has continued to grow.
 We achieved an order intake of £6.5bn, down 7% reflecting large re-signs last year.

 For more information, go to the Global Services website.